Nymphaea odorata: Uses

-The fragrant water-lily has both medicinal and edible parts.
+The fragrant water-lily has both medical and edible parts.
 The seeds, flowers and rhizomes can all be eaten raw or cooked.
 The root can be boiled to produce a liquid which can be gargled to treat sore throats or drunk to treat diarrhea.
 The rhizomes were also used by Native Americans to treat coughs and colds.
 The stem can be placed directly on teeth to treat a toothache.

 The muck-submerged stems are eaten by muskrats.